PetarBivolarski/Beer-Tag-Web-Application/README.md

 # Beer-Tag Web Application
 ![Beer-Tag Logo](/Screenshots/2-beertag-logo.png)

-A web application with REST API for users to create and manager their own beers, as well as rate them, add them to wish & tasted-lists, and browse through all beers created by other users, and also use filtering & sorting.
+A web application with REST API for users to create and manage their own beers, as well as rate them, add them to wish & tasted-lists,  browse through all beers created by other users, and also use filtering & sorting.
 Users can edit or delete the beers they`ve created, as well as edit or delete their own profile.
 There is an admin role, which has its own Admin panel, which can edit or delete all beers and users.

 ***I would be happy to provide the code base upon request.***